X-Nihilo/X-Nihilo/README.md

 `Python`, `Ruby` `JS` and generally `NodeJS` and friends.
 And of course `Sh` and `Bash`.

-I didn't say i was an expert so don't get your hopes up, also if i make a killer malware i gotta consult the cyber Gods before i OSS something like that?
+I didn't say i was an expert so don't get your hopes up, also if i make a killer malware i gotta consult the cyber Gods before i OSS something like that, right?
 Well that's what i was told.
 Personally i think if i can have a Rootkit you should be able to have one too.

 Oh i almost forgot, testing, developing, and reverse engineering malware.
 Has made me quite adapt at Virtualization and Container